dnguyen800/dnguyen800.github.io/_posts/2019-04-26-travel-preparations.md

 ### 3. Learn the basics of the country's language

 If you're pressed for time, I've found that learning numbers and phrases involving greetings, getting directions, and ordering food have been the most useful for me.
-Words like **this**, **that**, **want**, pronouns, are helping when combining with the technique of pointing at stuff.
+Words like **this**, **that**, **want**, **pronouns**, are helpful when combined with the technique of finger-pointing.
 Basically, learn enough of the language so you can order food at a restaurant, buy goods at a store, and follow directions.
 You will feel like a pro when you start

-As a backup measure, download the Google Translate app on your phone and any offline languages.
+As a backup measure, download the [Google Translate](https://play.google.com/store/apps/details?id=com.google.android.apps.translate&hl=en_US) app on your phone and any offline languages.
 The app works great with an internet connection, but can still work offline.

-I haven't had good experience learning with the Duolingo app as I need more structured lessons, but attending in-person language meetups found on [meetup.com](https://www.meetup.com/) can be fun.
+I haven't had good experience learning with the [Duolingo](https://play.google.com/store/apps/details?id=com.duolingo) app as I need more structured lessons, but attending in-person language meetups found on [meetup.com](https://www.meetup.com/) can be fun.

 ### 4. For extended trips, sign up for travel insurance

 If you're traveling for over a month, consider looking into travel insurance.
-I used World Nomads, per recommendation I heard from others.
-Didn't have to use it, luckily, but I've heard from other travelers who have had good experiences using travel insurance.
+I used [World Nomads](https://www.worldnomads.com/travel-insurance/), per recommendation I heard from others.
+I didn't have to use it, luckily, but I've heard from other travelers who have had good experiences using travel insurance.

 A friend had her iPad stolen on a bus, and travel insurance actually covered the replacement cost of it.